TABLE OF CONTENTS

 Pranayama, the practice of consciously regulating the breath, is one of yoga’s most powerful and effective tools for managing stress, anxiety and fear.
 Teaching children breath awareness and breath control is one of the most naturally effective ways to encourage relaxation and safely regulate their emotions.

-Generally, bhramari pranayama soothes the nerves and calms the mind.
+Generally, breathing exercises for kids help soothe the nerves and calm the mind.
 For some, practice of bhramari pranayama eases stress and tension, alleviates frustration, anxiety, anger and insomnia.
 It may also reduce blood pressure.
 In addition, it strengthens the vocal chords and improves throat ailments.

 Bhramari pranayama creates vibration in the head.
-Therefore, some may find this irritating; discontinue the practice if your child becomes irritated.
+Even though deep breathing for kids is highly effective, some children may find this irritating; discontinue the practice if your child becomes irritated.
 Do not practice if your child has a severe ear infection or epilepsy.

 Darlene D’Arezzo is founder and director of Kids’ Yoga Circle, Santa Monica.
 KidsYogaCircle.com